CrasnovCode/Test-CSGO-Config/README.md

-# Lome's CS:GO Files
+# CS:GO Config
-My personal CS:GO config for public use.
+A CS:GO config for public use.

-**Please check the CFGs before installing them!**
+**Please check the autoexec before installing.**

 It is heavily recommended that you modify it using [Notepad++](https://notepad-plus-plus.org/)